 Sir Kenneth Mather Memorial Prize

-In a change to previous years, The Sir Kenneth Mather Memorial Prize has been increased to £500, and now rewards either a BSc or MSc (not PhD) student of any UK University or Research Institution who has shown outstanding performance in the area of quantitative or population genetics within the current academic year.
-PhD theses can now be submitted for the Bruce Cattanach and Edith Rebecca Saunders awards.
+From 2023, the Sir Kenneth Mather Memorial Prize will now be offered on two levels.
+The undergraduate prize rewards a BSc or MSc student of any UK University or Research Institution who has shown outstanding performance in the area of quantitative or population genetics within the current academic year.
+The post-graduate prize rewards a PhD student for the same.

-The prize is awarded annually and pertains to a project report or dissertation submitted during the academic year in question.
+The £500 prizes will be awarded annually and pertain to a project report, dissertation or thesis submitted during the academic year in question.

-The winner will be invited to present their work, usually at the Genetics Society sponsored “Pop Group” meeting.
+The winner of the undergraduate prize will be invited to present their work, usually at the Genetics Society sponsored “Pop Group” meeting, or another meeting if the topic is better suited.
+The winner of the post-graduate prize will be invited to present their work at a suitably themed Genetics Society meeting.